CalculatedContent/WeightWatcher/README.md

 watcher.analyze()
 summary = watcher.get_summary()
 ```

+The summary statistics can be used to gauge the test error of a series of pre/trained models, without needing access to training or test data.

 - average **alpha**  can be used to compare one or more DNN models with different hyperparemeter settings **&\theta;**, but of the same depth.
 - average **log spectral norm** is useful to compare models of different depths **L**